Let’s be honest, a lot of us move abroad for financial reasons. We want to earn more money than we can back home.

 - Argentina – just over $160,000

-As you can see, when considering income after tax, the list of the best countries to work in abroad is different to the total benefit package ranking.
+As you can see, when considering income after tax, the list of the best countries to work in abroad is different from the total benefits package ranking.

 Dubai is one of the most interesting places to work abroad with multiple financial opportunities.
 Read how to get work and sort out your visa in Dubai.